AOKPCB/packages_apps_companion/README.md

-#AOKPCB COmpanion
+#AOKPCB Companion

-Mainly a ROM updater
+ROM updater for AOKPCB and potentially other Android 4.0 ROMs

-Could have other things worked in later
+Feel free to use this in your ROM, just leave my name in the about dialog